ashutoshtiwari996/MTInSAR-DL/README.md

 	(ii) activate your virtualenv (if you create a separate virtual envcironment for this program) (iii) run pip install -r requirements.txt

-2. The input data for this program can be downloaded from the following link: https://doi.org/10.7294/23478236
+2. A sample input data for this program can be downloaded from the following link: https://doi.org/10.7294/23478236

 3. The example dataset has two files: (i)interferogram stack and (ii) labels (measurement pixel or not).
 The file ph_im.mat contains time series of interforgrams generated from WabInSAR software v5.3.
 The dimension is w*h*n, where w=width, h=height and n=number of SAR interferograms.
 The file elpx.mat contains pixel locations in image (elpx_imloc) and row (elpx_loc) forms for the selected measurement points after the pixel selection step.